River Conon: North of Scotland Hydro-Electric Board schemes

-Private schemes
+The Conon Valley was one of the early hydroelectric schemes implemented by the North of Scotland Hydro-Electric Board, constructed in three phases between 1946 and 1961.
+The scheme contains six power stations at Achanalt, Grudie Bridge, Mossford, Luichart, Orrin, and Torr Achilty.
+It has six major dams on Lochs Glascarnoch, Vaich, Luichart, and Meig, the Orin Reservoir, and at Torr Achilty.
+There is also a complex series of nine tunnels and many aqueducts to divert the water to the power stations.
+It is now operated by SSE Renewables.

+Brahan scheme at Dunglass Island

-At Dunglass island, a weir at the upstream end controls the flow of water along the western side of the island, and there is a second weir half way along the eastern channel.
-During 2015, two Achimedes screw turbines were installed at the upstream weir, to provide power for the Brahan estate.
-The turbines produce a maximum of 100kW, and energy not used by the estate is sold to the National Grid.
+At Dunglass Island, a weir at the upstream end controls the flow of water along the western side of the island, and there is a second weir half way along the eastern channel.
+During 2015, two Archimedes screw turbines were installed at the upstream weir, to provide power for the Brahan estate.
+The turbines produce a maximum of 100 kW, and energy not used by the estate is sold to the National Grid.
 The turbines, which were commissioned in October 2015, are designed to work with a head of just 5 ft.
 Because the level of the river fluctuates by up to 2.3 ft as a result of discharges from the older hydro-electric schemes further up the river, the screws are set at different heights, to ensure the water is used efficiently whatever the river level.